**NO LONGER ACCEPTING NEW PATIENTS**

 2) Registration Forms

-Complete BOTH the New Patient Registration (GMS1) and the New Patient Questionnaire forms online below in as much detail as you can (alternatively pick up our registration packs from the reception desks at both Kegworth and Gotham surgeries).
+Download and complete the relevant registration form below in as much detail as you can and send it to the secure practice email address: nnicb-nn.C82040@nhs.net, subject title: New Patient Registration.
+Alternatively pick up our registration packs from the reception desks at both Kegworth and Gotham surgeries).

 3) Identification Check